jonifreeman/ajatusasana.fi/en/me.markdown

 One of the exciting things about teaching is the interaction and learning experienced by the students and the teacher together.
 I see my students as “ fellow yoga travellers" who participate fully in the growth of themselves and their fellow students.

-I also took a two-year course in training to become a yoga teacher in Helsinki in 2010-2012.
+I also took a two-year training to become a yoga teacher in Helsinki in 2010-2012.

 You can expect to experience a 'science and yoga-based' educational service which combines psychological, sociological and physiological knowledge but which is also fun and challenging.